Matthieu-Arn/BookwormBurrow/README.md

   - Several bugs identified and fixed using *ChatGPT*

 ### Media
   - As stated above, media sourced from Wikimedia / Creative Commons wherever possible.
-Several book covers however were sourced from online retailers (Waterstones, Amazon)
+Several book covers were  however sourced from online retailers (Waterstones, Amazon) when no copyright-free alternatives could be found
-  - The author aknowledges that this project and all its content are for educational purposes only, and that copyrighted materials are included under fair use provisions
+  - This project's developer acknowledges that the project and all its content are for educational purposes only, and that copyrighted materials are included in accordance with fair use provisions